 SHOP LOW DOSE L-ASCORBIC ACID SERUMS

-Option #2: Use A Vitamin C Derivative
+Option #2: Use A Vitamin C Derivative For Sensitive Skin

-Few people have the patience to put up with L-Ascorbic Acid.
+Plus, few people have the patience to put up with L-Ascorbic Acid.
 It’s irritating, unstable and goes bad quickly (FYI, if your vitamin C serum has turned brown, toss it – it doesn’t work anymore).
 That’s why scientists have been hard at work to create derivatives of L-Ascorbic Acid that do the same thing minus the side effects.
 The catch?
 They’re a little less effective than L-Ascorbic Acid but you still get enough benefits to make the trade-off worth it.

 The real question is, which derivative to choose?
 There are a gazillion out there.
 I prefer vitamin C derivatives that are well-studied (so many aren’t!) and work at a skin-friendly pH.
 Here are my picks: